oracle-livelabs/database/kubernetes-for-oracledbas/understand-microservices/understand-microservices.md

 ### *Local Legends* - Containers

-After a highly successful year, a range of fresh new beers, such as the "SQL Saison" and "OLAP Porter," it became apparent that maintaining the single schema was challenging, **prone to errors**, and **disruptive** to the different operations the database supported.
+After a highly successful year and a fresh, new range of beers, such as the "SQL Saison" and "OLAP Porter," it became apparent that maintaining the single schema was challenging, **prone to errors**, and **disruptive** to the different operations the database supported.
 In response, you made the strategic decision to segregate the stock, orders, and customer objects into dedicated schemas.

 This architectural change ensured **greater organisation** while **minimising potential disruptions** between the different operations.